natespilka/cli-exercise/README.md

-The repo contains a poem and a joke (hopefully).
+The repo helps explain git and contains a poem and a joke.

 # cli-exercise